dsv-su/gdpr-portal/readme.md

 * Install the dependencies. `composer install`

-* Make sure that .env file is present and configured as needed (copy .env.example to .env)
+* Make sure that .env file is present (copy .env.example to .env)

 * Make sure that `/systemconfig/gdpr.ini` file is present and configured with the configuration details for the server and your requirements (copy gdpr.ini.example to .ini and fill in with your data)